19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Detailed Price Master List.md

 # Detailed Price List

-Prices detailed in the [Items](../../Items.md) themselves take precedence in case of conflict.
-All costs are in [Coins](../Coins.md) (Imperial Silver Pieces) unless otherwise noted.
-This list is likely overly extensive.
-The most relevant sections are detailed in [Relevant Detailed Prices](Relevant%20Prices/!Relevant%20Detailed%20Prices.md).
+Prices detailed in the [Items](../../Items%20and%20Gear/Items.md) themselves take precedence in case of conflict.

+All prices and costs are in [Coins](Coins.md).

+This list is overly extensive.
+The most relevant sections are detailed in [Relevant Detailed Prices](Price%20Subtables/!Relevant%20Detailed%20Prices.md).

 ## Animal Trainer